dc03/bf.py/README.md

 The annotated source with comments can be found in `bf-annotated.py`.

+Both interpreters assume valid input is given as input, otherwise ugly errors from the Python interpreter will be given as output.

 ## Examples

 Look in my other GitHub repository [bfcc](https://github.com/dc03/bfcc) under the `examples/` directory.